 The President proposed that Mr Winston Chan of Macao-China Bowling Association continue to serve as Honorary Auditor for another term of four years which was duly adopted.

-The Executive Committee will review reports for 6th Asian Indoor & Martial Arts Games, March 10 to 20, 2022 (Bangkok, Thailand), 26th Asian Tenpin Bowling Championships, January 2022 (to be confirmed, Hong Kong, China), 21st Asian Junior (School) Tenpin Bowling Championships, July 24 to 31, 2021 (Bangkok, Thailand) and 27th Asian Tenpin Bowling Champions/27th ABF General Assembly 2022 (Bangkok, Thailand).
+The Executive Committee will review reports for 6th Asian Indoor & Martial Arts Games, March 10 to 20, 2022 (Bangkok, Thailand), 26th Asian Tenpin Bowling Championships, January 2022 (to be confirmed, Hong Kong, China), 21st Asian Junior (School) Tenpin Bowling Championships, July 24 to 31, 2021 (Bangkok, Thailand), 27th Asian Tenpin Bowling Champions (Bangkok, Thailand) and 27th ABF General Assembly 2022 (Hong Kong, China).

 The board will also appoint host organization for the 21st Asian Youth Tenpin Bowling Championships 2021 which may have to be postponed to 2022 due to Covid-19 pandemic.
 Chinese Bowling Association and Malaysian Tenpin Bowling Congress have expressed their interest in hosting the championships and that their proposal should be received by the Secretariat before March 31, 2021.

 There being no other matters, the general assembly ended.
-The 27th General Assembly (non eletion year) will be held during the 27th Asian Tenpin Bowling Championships in Bangkok, Thailand in 2022.
+The 27th General Assembly (non eletion year) will be held during the 27th Asian Tenpin Bowling Championships in Hong Kong, China in 2022.

 Photos by Terence Yaw.